learn-co-curriculum/dsc-image-classification-lab/README.md

 ## Download and Load the Data

 Start by downloading the data locally and loading it into a Pandas DataFrame.
 Be forewarned that this dataset is fairly large and it is advisable to close other memory intensive applications.
+Note: Part of the emphasis of this lab is to work locally on you rown machine.

 The data can be found [here](https://www.kaggle.com/c/dog-breed-identification/data).